Average annual expenditures for cellular phone services per consumer unit rose from $210 in 2001 to $524 in 2006, an increase of 149 percent.

 Expenditures for residential phone services per consumer unit fell from an annual average of $686 in 2001 to $542 in 2006, a decline of 21 percent.

 As a result, in 2006, the shares of these two components were almost equal.
 Residential phone expenditures accounted for 49.9 percent of total telephone expenditures and cellular phone expenditures constituted 48.2 percent.
 (Other services—phone cards and pager services—accounted for the remainder.)

 These data come from the Consumer Expenditure Survey.
 Find out more in "Spending on Cell Phone Services Rapidly Approaching That of Residential Phone Services."

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Spending on cell phone services now almost the same as residential phone services spending on the Internet at http://www.bls.gov/opub/ted/2007/dec/wk3/art02.htm (visited December 10, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Spending on cell phone services now almost the same as residential phone services spending at https://www.bls.gov/opub/ted/2007/dec/wk3/art02.htm (visited December 10, 2023).